-If you have an idea of where you’d like to purchase land, you can start searching online for parcels offered via auction or properties up for sale.
-A few websites include:
+Search online for parcels offered via auction or properties up for sale.
+A few websites to try include:

-You can also try searching for land for sale on general real estate listing sites, such as Zillow or realtor.com.
-You can even try browsing listings on Craigslist.
+You can also try searching for land for sale on general real estate listing sites, such as Zillow or Realtor.com.

 Take a drive